yasassri/wso2mi-authorization-handler/README.md

 This WSO2 synapse handler allows to do authentication and role based authorization

-For this to work, you need to plugin a LDAP or a JDBC userstore to MI.

 **How to use**

 1. First build this project and copy the wso2-authorization-handler-1.0.jar to <MI_HOME>/lib directory.